Ritik11131/kimbal-meter-data/GLOBAL_SEARCH_FRONTEND_GUIDE.md

 │ 5.
 Frontend calls GET /api/search/:type/:id/hierarchy        │
 │    API automatically:                                        │
 │    - Gets logged-in user's entity (from JWT)                │
-│    - Builds hierarchy from user's entity                    │
-│    - Finds selected resource in hierarchy                   │
-│    - Marks selected resource with isSelected: true          │
+│    - Finds exact path from user's entity to resource        │ │    - Returns path array (no siblings, no other children)   │ │    - Marks selected resource with isSelected: true          │ └──────────────────────┬──────────────────────────────────────┘
-└──────────────────────┬──────────────────────────────────────┘
                        │
                        ▼
 ┌─────────────────────────────────────────────────────────────┐
 │ 6.
-Display hierarchy tree view starting from:                │
-│    - Root Admin → if logged in as Root Admin                │
+Display path view (linear, not tree) starting from:        │ │    - Root Admin → if logged in as Root Admin                │
 │    - KMP Admin → if logged in as KMP Admin                  │
 │    - Ideal Energy → if logged in as Ideal Energy            │
-│    Selected resource is highlighted in the tree              │ └─────────────────────────────────────────────────────────────┘
+│    Selected resource is highlighted in the path              │ │    Example: Ritik → KMP → Patanjali → Consumer → Meter      │
+└─────────────────────────────────────────────────────────────┘
 ```